-A luscious, rich, spiced caramel sauce can be used in so many delicious ways.
+Spiced Caramel Sauce is luscious and rich, and can be used in so many delicious ways.
 Bursting with warming flavors, this dessert sauce can be added to cakes and cookies, or swirled in ice creams and drinks.
 Whenever I make a recipe with many components, I try to get some of them done ahead of time.

 The process of making caramel is truly beautiful.
-Watching the sugar go from a pale, translucent white to a deep, dark, rich amber is so fantastic.
+Watching the sugar go from a pale, translucent white to a deep, dark, rich amber color is amazing.
 The transformation is magical and lovely.

-A luscious, rich, spiced caramel sauce can be used in so many delicious ways.
-Bursting with warming flavors, this dessert sauce can be added to cakes and cookies, or swirled in ice creams and drink
+Spiced Caramel Sauce is luscious and rich, and can be used in so many delicious ways.
+Bursting with warming flavors, this dessert sauce can be added to cakes and cookies, or swirled in ice creams and drinks.

 *Makes about 1 cup